DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/data-shaping/filtering.md

 The image below shows the difference between filters (the filter condition is the same):

-- **Dashboard Item Filter**: sales percentages are re-calculated based on the visible data.
+- **Dashboard Item Filter**: sales percentages are recalculated based on the visible data.
 - **Visible Data Filter**: sales percentages remain the same because this filter type does not affect calculations.

 ![web-filter-visible-data-filter-grids](../../../images/web-filter-visible-data-filter-grids.png)

 ## OLAP Filtering Specifics
-In OLAP mode, you cannot apply filtering by building complex filter criteria.
-Instead, you can filter dimension attributes and hierarchies by manually selecting the values you wish to include or exclude from the dashboard.
+In OLAP mode, you cannot filter data by building complex filter criteria.
+Instead, select the values you wish to include in or exclude from the dashboard to filter dimension attributes and hierarchies.

 | Dimension Attribute | Dimension Hierarchy |
 |---|---|